Pravda (Lithuania)

 The content of Pravda was in Lithuanian.
 Each issue consisted of "The monthly truth" according to the month's topic; articles about what is going on, where and when; clubbing recommendations; music, theatre, books and movie guide; cuisine; city block review; an interesting dream, etc.

+In 2010 the magazine was closed but after a brief hiatus, the same year the magazine was relaunched as an e-zine.
+Currently their website, pravda.lt, is discontinued.

+During 2005-2011 the magazine issued the Pravda Newcomer Awards in various categories.